gforce2332/stock-analysis/README.md

 # An Analysis of All Stocks
-> Performed data analysis to uncover daily volume and yearly return for multiple stocks.
+> Data analysis was performed to uncover daily volume and yearly return for multiple stocks.
 Click here to view the Excel file: [VBA Challenge - Stock Analysis](https://github.com/gforce2332/stock-analysis/blob/master/VBA_Challenge.xlsm)